nevkatz/node-demos/README.md

 The primary server file is index.js.
 The files that are used for the client are in the public directory.
 I have a directory called old_tests that has a bunch of old files.
 To be candid, I am not really maintaining that now but maybe you can get a sense of things I've tried.

 For the most recent stuff, check out index.js and public.

+### Dependencies

+In addition to having Node installed, make sure you have Socket IO and Express installed.